 (Adds details throughout on stocks and sectors, updates prices)

-The materials group, which includes precious and base metals miners and fertilizer companies, dipped 0.3 percent.
+* The materials group, which includes precious and base metals miners and fertilizer companies, lost 0.4 percent.

 * Gold futures fell 0.2 percent to $1,330.6 an ounce, while U.S. crude prices were down 0.7 percent at $62.16 a barrel.

 * The energy group dipped 0.1 percent, while industrials declined 0.4 percent as railroad shares fell.